abhi0395/mycv/README.md

 Feb 2026 - present: Affiliate Scientist, Lawrence Berkeley National Lab, Berkeley, CA, USA

-- *Leading independent projects on characterizing the global statistical properties of metals and their evolution in the Universe.*
+- *Leading independent projects on the global statistical properties of metals in the Universe and on the physical properties of gas in and around galaxies, using observations from MUSE, SDSS, and DESI.*

-- *Exploring physical properties of gas in and around galaxies using MHD simulations and observations from MUSE, SDSS and DESI.*
+- *Developing community software for scalable analysis of large volumes of astronomical spectra from modern spectroscopic surveys.*

-- *Builder and support scientist for the DESI’s redshift fitter pipeline.*
+- *Builder in DESI collaboration and core contributor to the DESI redshift-fitting pipeline.*

 Sep 2022 - Oct 2025: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA